QuantEcon/lecture-python-programming.myst/lectures/numpy.md

 When this happens, NumPy will automatically expand arrays to the same shape whenever possible.

 This useful (but sometimes confusing) feature in NumPy is called **broadcasting**.

+The value of broadcasting is that

+* `for` loops can be avoided, which helps numerical code run fast and
+* broadcasting can allow us to implement operations on arrays without actually creating some dimensions of these arrays in memory, which can be important when arrays are large.

 For example, suppose `a` is a $3 \times 3$ array (`a -> (3, 3)`), while `b` is a flat array with three elements (`b -> (3,)`).